Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: About 45–50 km, around 1.5 hours by road.

-Why I go: It’s the highest point of the Malwa region and the sunrise here feels like the world is waking up just for me.
+Why to go: It’s the highest point of the Malwa region, and the sunrise here feels like the world is waking up just for me.

 Top things to do:

-• Climb up to the temple at the top and soak in the 360° views.
+• Climb up to the top and soak in the 360° views.

 • Visit during the annual Janapav fair if you like local culture.